shivaraman83/cli-xray-component-scan-plugin/README.md

    $ jfrog xray-scan scan-git-repo --downloadCache=true --v all http://github.com/cockroachdb/cockroach "/Users/sivas/Workspace/plugin-cache"
    $ jfrog xray-scan scan-git-repo --downloadCache=true --l all http://github.com/cockroachdb/cockroach "/Users/sivas/Workspace/plugin-cache"
    ```
-   Since the output is a json payload, you can easily modify the output structure as per your preference and you can write your own automation with it using this plugin
+   Since the output is a json payload, you can easily modify the output structure as per your preference and you can write your own automation with it using this plugin.
+Below is an example where we are using jQuery to fetch only the required information.
      - Example:
    ```
    $ jfrog xray-scan scan-git-repo https://github.com/cockroachdb/cockroach "/Users/sivas/Workspace/plugin-cache" | jq '.[] | select(.vulnerabilities[] | .severity |contains("High")) | { cid: .general.component_id , cves: (.vulnerabilities[].cves[].cvss_v2), fixed: (.vulnerabilities[].components[].fixed_versions) }'